lifebit-ai/gwas/docs/usage_and_parameters.md

 - **--vcfs_list** : path/url to CSV file containing chr chunk information, path to aggregated VCFs, VCFs index.
 - **--grm_plink_input** : path/url to folder that contains bed, bim, fam files for aggregated VCFs.
 - **--pheno_col** : String with the name of the phenotypic column to be used as trait.
 Note for CB users, it must match the name of the column, i.e. 'Specimen type'.
-- **--phenofile** : path/url to file that contains phenotypic information about cohort to be analysed.
+- **--pheno_data** : path/url to file that contains phenotypic information about cohort to be analysed.
-- **--metadata** : path/url to file that contains metadata from phenotypic information.
+- **--pheno_metadata** : path/url to file that contains metadata from phenotypic information.
 - **--query** : Under development.
 It will allow the user to query through multiple instances & arrays of the same phenotype.
 - **--programme** : Under development.
 It will allow the user to select between cohorts.